anonymous281107/GraphicalPerception24/README.md

-# Studying Graphical Perception of the Visually Impaired
+# Understanding Low Vision Graphical Perception of Bar Charts

 ## About the project